Grower News and Alerts

 By last report from a local grape grower, the Clean Off-Road Equipment (CORE) voucher incentive program still has a few vouchers left for equipment opportunities.
 This is one program where you do not have to swap out your old equipment to participate.
 For more information go to: https://www.monarchtractor.com/blog/california-core-subsidy.

-On August 24 of this year, the El Dorado County Department of Agriculture released the results of the 2022 Wine Grape Survey.
+On August 24, 2023, the El Dorado County Department of Agriculture released the results of the 2022 Wine Grape Survey.
 As of the date and time of this posting, this information had not yet been added to the edcgov.us website.
 Here’s your sneak preview: https://www.edcgov.us/Government/ag/Documents/2022%20Wine%20Grape%20Sur…

 Our local UCCE Food Systems Advisor, Hardeep Singh, is requesting grape grower and farmer input through a needs assessment survey to help document the needs of growers in the Central Sierra Foothill region for the purpose of designing a research and education program for the coming years.
 This is a voluntary and anonymous survey that will take approximately five minutes to complete.
 Participants may skip any questions they prefer not to answer.